dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 ---
 title: "Blend modes"
-description: "The .NET MAUI graphics library enables different compositing operations to be specified by the BlendMode property." ms.date: 07/30/2021
+description: ".NET MAUI graphics enables different compositing operations to be specified by the BlendMode property." ms.date: 07/30/2021
 ---